Giantpizzahead/judgelite/.github/README.md

 ## Setup

-(Setup instructions are currently outdated, so they may not work as expected!)

 Easy setup instructions for Linux and Windows are on <a href="https://github.com/Giantpizzahead/judgelite/wiki/Setup-Instructions">this wiki page</a>.

 The web server listens on **port 80**.
 You'll be greeted by a testing interface to mess around with.